We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 From here, you must shake the fishing line, in turn shaking the branch and allowing the drone to fall onto the cushioned surface below.

-If the branch happens to be particularly stubborn and unmoving, there remains the option to hoist up a paracord, a thick rope, or just anything strenuous by attaching it to the end of the fishing line and pulling over in order to add more shaking force to the stronger branches to cause enough movement to dislodge the drone.
+Suppose the branch happens to be particularly stubborn and unmoving.
+In that case, there remains the option to hoist up a paracord, a thick rope, or just anything strenuous by attaching it to the end of the fishing line and pulling over in order to add more shaking force to the stronger branches to cause enough movement to dislodge the drone.

 Note: Make sure that you secure the end of the fishing line at ground level before throwing the other weighty end over, or else you risk wasting the perfect shot.

-Tip: Don’t concentrate all of the movement on one section of the line, or you will run the risk of breaking it.
-Instead, keep threading different sections of it over the branch to keep it intact.
+Tip: Don’t concentrate all of the movement on one section of the line, or you will run the risk of breaking it (due to friction).
+Instead, keep threading different parts of it over the branch to keep it intact.

 4. Use an Aerial Work Platform